darinnstathos/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

-<h3>Create Resource Group and Virtual Machines: Windows & Linux</h3>
+<h3>Step 1: Create Resource Group and Virtual Machines: Windows & Linux</h3>

 <Strong>What are Resource Groups?</strong>
 <p>Resource groups in Microsoft Azure are containers that help manage and organize related Azure resources.
 They provide a logical grouping for resources, such as virtual machines, storage accounts, and networks, allowing administrators to manage, monitor, and apply policies to the resources collectively.</p>